2013 National League Division Series: Game 1

-5:07 p.m.
-(EDT) at Busch Stadium in St. Louis, Missouri

 The Cardinals set a new NLDS record with seven runs in the third inning.
 Adam Wainwright drew a leadoff walk, then Matt Carpenter singled before Carlos Beltrán's towering three-run home run (443 ft), his 15th in post-season play tying Babe Ruth for eighth place on the list, put the Cardinals up 3–0.
 Only Derek Jeter (20) and Albert Pujols (18) among active players have more.
 A double, hit-by-pitch and walk loaded the bases before Jon Jay walked to force in another run, then David Freese cleared the bases with a single aided by an error to knock starter A. J. Burnett out of the game.
 Pedro Alvarez's leadoff home run in the fifth off Wainwright provided the only run for the Pirates.
 The Cardinals added a run in the bottom of the inning off Jeanmar Gomez on Daniel Descalso's forceout with runners on first and second aided by an error.
 Next inning Matt Adams walked with two outs before scoring the Cardinals' last run on Yadier Molina's double.
 Wainwright pitches seven innings allowing just one run, three hits while striking out nine.
 Carlos Martinez and Trevor Rosenthal pitched a scoreless eighth and ninth respectively as the Cardinals took a 1–0 series lead.

 Game 2

-1:07 p.m.
-(EDT) at Busch Stadium in St. Louis, Missouri

 The Pirates scored first with two outs in the second inning off Lance Lynn as Gerrit Cole drove in Pedro Álvarez with a single after Jordy Mercer was intentionally walked.
 Alvarez hit his second home run of the series in the third, a two-run line drive.
 The Pirates added to their lead in the fifth when Justin Morneau doubled with one out and scored on Marlon Byrd's double.
 After Alvarez walked, Seth Maness relieved Lynn and Russell Martin plated Byrd with a single.
 The Cardinals got on the board with a home run from Yadier Molina in the bottom of the fifth off Gerrit Cole.
 It was his third post-season home run.
 The Pirates added to their lead in the seventh inning as Martin plated Byrd again, this time via a sacrifice fly off Kevin Siegrist, then Starling Marte's lead off home run next inning off Shelby Miller capped the game's scoring at 7–1.
 Cole pitched six innings and three relievers held the Cardinals scoreless in the last three innings as the Pirates tied the series heading to Pittsburgh.